Tyderion/Daily-Quests/README.md

 - Items and Lists can be created as private or public.
 - An item can be anything, for example
   - a thing: e.g. a shovel
-  - a task: e.g. clean the toilet etc
+  - a task: e.g. "clean the toilet"
+  - anything you can think of that needs to be done